yguitton/training-material/topics/sequence-analysis/tutorials/mafft_varvamp_linkage/tutorial.md

 > >
 > > 1.
 In TILED over 1000 nucleotides long and in qPCR around 180 length.
 > > 2.
 The qpcr flavor reports back small amplicons with an optimized internal probe.
 The TILED flavor overlapping amplicons for Oxford Nanopore or Whole Genome Sequencing.
 > > 3.
-Increase of length of amplicon, minimal required overlap and threshold or decrease of maximum number of ambiguous nucleotides per primer
+Increase of length of amplicon, minimal required overlap and threshold or decrease of maximum number of ambiguous nucleotides per primer.
 > >
 > {: .solution}
 >